wamartinez/ts_sentinel2/README.md

 2. Land cover classification using sentinel 2 Imagery: a glance of how to work under static modellling. [here]( https://williamamartinez.github.io/ts_sentinel2/ToolPython/Classification_static_models.html)

 3. Graphics of final accuracies using static classification over original images and composites [here](https://williamamartinez.github.io/ts_sentinel2/ToolR/Graphic_Accuracies.html)

+Some notes:

+Next attempts will involve both a better distribution of the images per seasons and lower amount of labels to classify.
+On the one hand, corcening the the imagery per season, I would like to reorganize the imagery for the composites according with the climate variability and the particular time frame of seasons in Portugal; for this I will use the package trendgrid (large spatio temporal variability of precipitation and temperature using netcdf files).
+On he other hand, labels have been static in this analysis so that they must consider also temporal variability.